pulp-platform/snitch_cluster/target/snitch_cluster/README.md

 The `SELECT_RUNTIME` flag is set by default to `rtl`.
 To build the software with the Banshee runtime, set the flag to `banshee`.

 ___Note:__ the RTL is not the only source which is generated from the configuration file.
 The software stack also depends on the configuration file.
 Make sure you always build the software with the same configuration of the hardware you are going to run it on._

+___Note:__ on GVSOC, it is better to use OpenOCD semi-hosting to prevent putchar from disturbing the DRAMSys timing model._

 ### Running a simulation